-In high school, one of the local dads in Jeff Archer’s Boy Scout troop “donated” Jeff a large pile of bike parts.
-Out of those bike parts, Jeff built a couple of bikes and the dynasty was born.
+In high school, a dad in Jeff Archer’s Boy Scout troop “donated” Jeff a large pile of bike parts.
+Out of those parts Jeff built several bikes and the dynasty was born.
 Soon he was fixing bikes for folks all over town.

 Jeff takes a job at a bike shop near his college campus in Columbus, Ohio.
 Here he purchased his first mountain bike, a Raleigh Seneca.

 Jeff graduates from Ohio State University with a computer engineering degree.
 With no job prospects in that field, he and some friends spent a week traveling through NC, SC, and GA checking out bike shops.
-When he noted that Charlotte seemed to be an underserved market, he moved there.
-Jeff soon began working with Bruce, who was the owner of an established bike shop in Mooresville.
+On the trip he noted that Charlotte seemed to be an underserved market and decided to move to the area.
+Soon after moving Jeff began working with Bruce, the owner of Cool Breeze Cyclery in Mooresville.

-Jeff becomes an equal partner with Bruce in Cool Breeze Cyclery.
-They opened a second store location at 1814 E. Broad St, Statesville.
+Jeff becomes an equal partner with Bruce in Cool Breeze Cyclery and they open a second store location at 1814 E. Broad St, Statesville.

 The Statesville location outgrew its 1250 square foot building and moved across the street to 1811 E. Broad St. with 3000 square feet.

 Jeff and Bruce buy out the owner of Pro Cyclery in Hickory and add it as their third location.

 Jeff and Bruce decided to split the business.
 Jeff became the owner of the Statesville and Hickory locations.
 He decided a name change was in order and after much deliberation, decided on “First Flight Bicycles” for its parallels to the Wright Brothers story (who started out in a bike shop in Ohio and later came to NC for the first flight).